Transmission Fluid Change Cost: What You'll Actually Pay in 2026

 Toyota recommends 60,000 to 100,000 miles under normal conditions and 25,000 to 60,000 miles under severe conditions, with CVT models at 30,000 to 60,000 miles.
 Honda uses a Maintenance Minder system that typically triggers between 50,000 and 100,000 miles.
 Ford officially says 150,000 miles, but most mechanics recommend 30,000 to 60,000 miles regardless.
 Chevrolet and GM recommend 45,000 to 60,000 miles normally and 30,000 to 45,000 miles under severe conditions.

 BMW officially calls their fluid a "lifetime fill," but ZF, the company that actually manufactures the transmission, recommends changing that same fluid every 50,000 to 60,000 miles.
 "Lifetime" to BMW means the expected life of the warranty period, not the expected life of the car.
 BMW, Audi, and Mercedes transmissions can fail prematurely when owners trust the "lifetime" claim.
-A $300 to $500 fluid change every 50,000 miles is cheap insurance against a $3,000 to $5,000 rebuild.
+A scheduled fluid service is a much smaller investment than a major transmission rebuild.

 Manual transmissions should be serviced every 30,000 to 60,000 miles — simpler and cheaper than automatic fluid service.